 Virgin Australia to cull a third of its Boeing 737 fleet under Bain ownership

-Virgin Australia Holdings Ltd said on Wednesday it is returning a third of its fleet of Boeing Co 737 planes to lessors and financiers as part of a turnaround plan under new owner Bain Capital.

-SYDNEY: Virgin Australia Holdings Ltd said on Wednesday it is returning a third of its fleet of Boeing Co 737 planes to lessors and financiers as part of a turnaround plan under new owner Bain Capital.
+SYDNEY: Virgin Australia said on Wednesday (Sep 9) it is returning a third of its fleet of Boeing 737 planes to lessors and financiers as part of a turnaround plan under new owner Bain Capital.

 It has renegotiated financing terms for 56 of the 85 737s it held before it entered voluntary administration in April, a Virgin spokeswoman said, with the others to exit its fleet.